iltommi/qdb-documentation/source/1.1.3/tutorials/one_ring.rst

 **************************************************

 quasardb is designed to be run as a cluster.
 A cluster is multiple instances of the daemon running separate servers which collaborate to balance the load.
-This tutorial will guide you through the steps required to setup such cluster.
+This tutorial will guide you through the steps required to setup such a cluster.
 If you have not done so yet, going through the introductory tutorial is highly recommended (see :doc:`tut_quick`).

 .. important::
     A valid license is required to run the daemon (see :doc:`../license`).
-The path to the license file is specified by the ``--license-file`` option (see :doc:`../reference/qdbd`).
+In the examples below, we will use the default path and filename of "qdb_license.txt".
+Ensure your license file is properly named and placed in same folder as qdbd before continuing.

 Create a Cluster with Three Nodes
 =================================

-It is assumed we have a network of three machines: 192.168.1.1, 192.168.1.2 and 192.168.1.3.
-All nodes are equal in features and responsibility, making a cluster very resilient to failure.
-The theoretical limit to the number of nodes a cluster may have is so high (more than several trillions) that there is no practical limit.
+In this tutorial we will set up a cluster of three machines with static IP addresses of 192.168.1.1, 192.168.1.2 and 192.168.1.3.
+All nodes are equal in features and responsibility, making our cluster very resilient to failure.
+The theoretical limit to the number of nodes a cluster may have is so high (more than several trillions) that there is no practical limit, but three will do for this exercise.

 Configure the First Node